wolffe/ecards/readme.txt

 4. A new eCards menu will appear in WordPress with options, and general help

 == Changelog ==

+= 4.6.0 =
+* PRIVACY: All eCard (CPT) are no private and invisible to XML sitemaps
+* PRIVACY: Removed all eCard logs
+* PRIVACY: Removed all eCard senders
+* PRIVACY: Removed custom eCard user roles
+* PRIVACY: Remove all email addresses after a scheduled eCard is sent
+* UPDATE: Updated WordPress compatibility

 = 4.5.4 =
 * FIX: Fix for user uploaded image